dasch-swiss/dsp-ui-lib/projects/dsp-ui/Contribution.md

 # Contribution

-## How to Contribute to this Project
+## How to Contribute to This Project

 If you are interested in contributing to this project, please read our [general contribution guidelines](https://docs.dasch.swiss/developers/dsp/contribution/) first.